JGAguilar626/amazon-ship-dock-staffing-workbook/README.md

 Enter a login into the following cells: AQ44:AQ47 and AS44:AS47 (GO-CART role).\
 Enter a login into the following cells: AO48, AQ48, and AS48 (EYT role).

-Below is an example of what the section should look like:
+Below is an example of what the section should look like.
 <div align="left"><img src="https://github.com/JGAguilar626/amazon-shipdock-staffing-workbook/assets/129235347/1eb5c545-3a9b-45af-a335-3f3f78495d24" width="340" height="200"></div>

 -----